zhuozix/CSE-3902/Reflections&Planning/Sprint 3Plannig.md

 Project: Mario Replica

-Sprint3 Planning:
+Sprint4 Planning:

-Start date: 2/17
+Start date: 3/21

-End date: 3/10
+End date: 4/8

-Tasks for the required features of the sprint.
+Tasks for the required features of the sprint, as well as some feature repairs

-1. Collisions for player and moving NPCs. {Zhuozi / Yao}
+1. Improve collisions and animations. {Zhuozi / Yao/ Shuangchen}

-2. Mouse Controller (Gamepad is optional) for teleport function.  {Kyle}

-3. State change for NPCs(items, blocks, enemies). {Shuangchen}

-4. Level {Seth / Adam}
+2. Underground world content

+3. Downward camera movement

+4. Heads Up Display(game over display, life count, coin count, etc.)

+5. Sound effect

+6. Mario slides off the flagpole and ends the game feature

 All group members should test the game for bugs and if it meets the requirements.
 (Last week of this sprint)